open-mmlab/OpenPCDet/README.md

 We provide the setting of `DATA_CONFIG.SAMPLED_INTERVAL` on the Waymo Open Dataset (WOD) to subsample partial samples for training and evaluation, so you could also play with WOD by setting a smaller `DATA_CONFIG.SAMPLED_INTERVAL` if you only have limited GPU resources.

-By default, all models are trained with **20% data (~32k frames)** of all the training samples, and the results of each cell here are mAP/mAPH calculated by the official Waymo evaluation metrics on the **whole** validation set.
+By default, all models are trained with **20% data (~32k frames)** of all the training samples on 8 GTX 1080Ti GPUs, and the results of each cell here are mAP/mAPH calculated by the official Waymo evaluation metrics on the **whole** validation set.

 |                                             | Vec_L1 | Vec_L2 | Ped_L1 | Ped_L2 | Cyc_L1 | Cyc_L2 |
 |---------------------------------------------|----------:|:-------:|:-------:|:-------:|:-------:|:-------:|